-Then there's what the Buddha calls mental fabrication, which are the perceptions, the labels we apply to things, along with feelings: feeling-tones of pleasure, pain, and neither pleasure nor pain.
+Then there's what the Buddha calls mental fabrication, which are the perceptions, the labels we apply to things, along with feeling: feeling of pleasure, pain, and neither pleasure nor pain.

-And again, as you're working with the breath, you get hands-on experience in how you can shape these things and use them to shape the state of your mind.
+And again as you're working with the breath, you get hands-on experience in how you can shape these things and use them to shape the state of your mind.
 When you stick with the breath, you're also holding a particular perception of the breath in mind.
-If you think of the breath simply as the air coming in and out of the nose, that influences how you're going to breathe and the way you experience the breath.
+If you think of the breath simply as the air coming in and out of the nose, that influences one way that you're going to breathe.
 But if you think about the energy in the body as being breath, then it can go anywhere in the nervous system.
-It can go through anything at all.
 That gives you another perception.
-It's going to change the way you actually experience the breath.
+It's going to change they way you actually experience the breath.
 You can start to think of all those little tiny nerve endings going all the way out to the pores of your skin.
-They've got breath energy, too.
+They've got breath energy too.
 If you hold that perception in mind, how does that change the way you breathe?
 How does it change the way you feel in the present moment?
-Does it feel more pleasant?
+Doe it feel more pleasant?
 If not, what other perception of breathing can you think of that would?